 Combining both algorithms

-In this blog we presented how we used deep learning to extract features from car trips in order to detect passenger trips.
-The approaches works best if the number of passenger trips per user represent a minority of the trips.
-Indeed, in order to use an isolation forest we must assume that passenger are outliers.
+In this blog post, we presented how we used deep learning to extract features from car trips in order to detect passenger trips.
+The approaches work best if the number of passenger trips per user represents a minority of the trips.
+Indeed, in order to use an isolation forest we must assume that passengers are outliers.
 Similarly, too many passenger trips would contaminate the adaptation of the user’s gaussian mixture model.
 If that assumption holds, we are able to reach a precision of 0.73 and a recall of 0.76 on average for the passenger trips and an average total accuracy of 0.91.

 We are of course improving this algorithm in many ways.
 Context information like road type, time of the trip can be injected in the intermediate layers of the network.
-Other techniques that result in a feature space where different driving behaviour are far apart could be tested too; For instance, triplet-loss (F. Schroff et al 2015) can be used to directly learn a metric space instead of using the standard categorial cross entropy loss.
-We are also testing ways of using the learned features space for other task such as driving risk scoring, road type classification and vehicles type classification.
+Other techniques that result in a feature space where different driving behavior are far apart could be tested too; For instance, triplet-loss (F. Schroff et al 2015) can be used to directly learn a metric space instead of using the standard categorical cross-entropy loss.
+We are also testing ways of using the learned features space for other tasks such as driving risk scoring, road type classification and vehicles type classification.

 More blog posts

 The silver lining of social distancing in Belgium: A contextual analysis

 Popping the hood on Trov’s mobility insurance platform

 “What if the FAANG enter your industry?”

 Entrepreneurship at the heart of a Union that strives for more